 Recipe 4: The skill gem recipe works very similarly to the glass blowers bubble flask recipe.
 In this case, you can sell your unwanted quality or superior gems to the vendor, and in return receive a gem cutter’s prison more.
 For this to work, the total amount of the quality of skill gems must reach or exceed forty percent, just like I showed you with the flasks before.
 Remember that some quality skill gems can be worth a lot and in some cases, it is better to sell or trade them or sell them to other players instead of converting them to gem cutter’s prisons.

-Recipe 5: Now I’m going to tell you about two map recipes, and the first one is very simple.
-To upgrade and get a higher level map, you simply trade three of the same type maps, and in return, you will be given one map that is one level higher.
-This is a recipe that you will be using a lot when reaching later parts of the game as you are, of course, forming or selling the highest level maps.
+Recipe 5: Here are two distinct map recipes and both of them are very simple.
+If you want to get a higher level map or if you want to upgrade the existing map, all you need to do is trade three maps you already have, and in return you will get the higher level map.
+This is a recipe that you will be using a lot when you reach later parts of the game as at that point, of course, you’ll be forming or selling the highest level maps.

-Recipe 6: The other map recipe basically allows you to exchange and map, and either a stone hammer, rock breaker or a gavel.
-Again, this is the recipe that you won’t be using until later on in the game, but chisels are very useful when starting to higher level maps to get most out of them.
+Recipe 6: The other map recipe allows you to exchange different items in return for another one: for instance, these items can be a stone hammer, rock breaker or a gavel.
+It is also very important to note that this recipe is very useful only in the later parts of the game except for one item: Chisel.
+You can use chisel in the early game as well.
 At that time you will be doing these high-level maps, you won’t need the low-level maps anyway, and you are making a good trade by selling them for chisels.

-Recipe 7: This next recipe is one that I actually overlooked myself, but I was pleasantly surprised when I discovered it.
-It basically works by you trading the vendor 7-volt skill gems that you don’t need obviously with any wall fragment, and in return, the vendor will give you one wall orb.
+Recipe 7: This next recipe is one that I overlooked myself, but I was pleasantly surprised when I discovered it.
+All you need is the 7-volt gem that you can trade with the vendor, obviously with any wall fragment, and in return, the vendor will give you one wall orb.
 I really like this recipe because before I knew about it, I was throwing away things I didn’t need or couldn’t sell.
 Now they are all being slashed and sold for other things in return.

-Recipe 8: The next vendor recipe I’m going to show you is if you by accident chose the wrong bandit quest reward.
-Luckily this is not the recipe that I often use, but still, think that it deserves to be shown in this video.
+Recipe 8: The next vendor recipe is regarding the accidental wrong choosing of the bandit quest reward.
+Luckily this is not the recipe that I often use, but I still think that it deserves some highlighting.
 So, let’s assume that you actually chose the wrong bandit quest reward.
 To be able to change that you will have to trade the vendor a high amount of amulet depending on the particular bandit quest reward.